 To obtain a permit by mail, include a completed application, check and copy of the valid worker’s compensation insurance.
 To determine the permit fee, either telephone the Building Division during normal business hours or request a fee schedule.

-To obtain a permit by fax, payment must be made by credit card (Visa or MasterCard).
-A credit card application must be completed and on file prior to obtaining a permit.
+For information on submitting a permit by fax, click here. payment must be made by credit card (Visa or MasterCard).
+A credit card authorization form must be completed and on file prior to obtaining a permit.
 Thereafter, a permit may be readily obtained by faxing a completed application and copy of the valid worker’s compensation insurance policy.

 A project requires plans when it is necessary to provide a greater level of detail to demonstrate compliance with adopted codes and ordinances.
 (Click here for a checklist of Daly City's plan notes.)
 Building additions, remodeling involving moving walls, adding habitable space in garages, patio covers and decks, and retaining walls require plans.